 this collection is not the same as collected from

 non-interactive interpreter running as an external process.
 Compare for

 #+BEGIN_SRC python :results output print "hello" 2 print "bye" #+END_SRC #+RESULTS: : hello : bye

-In non-session mode, the “2” is not printed and does not appear.
+In the above non-session mode, the “2” is not printed; so does not appear in results.